-- (2) The powers mentioned in sub-paragraph (1) above are- - (a) if the person to whom the application relates is not subject to any such restrictions imposed by a court as are mentioned in paragraph 4 above, to order that he shall be subject to any such restrictions as the court may direct; and - (b) if he is subject to such restrictions imposed by a court by virtue of that paragraph or this paragraph- - (i) to direct that any of them shall be varied or shall cease to have effect; or - (ii) to give further directions as to his residence and reporting.
+- (2) The powers mentioned in sub-paragraph (1) above are- - (a) if the person to whom the application relates is not subject to any such restrictions imposed by a court as are mentioned in paragraph 4 above, to order that he shall be subject to any such restrictions as the court may direct; and - (b) if he is subject to such restrictions imposed by a court by virtue of that paragraph or this paragraph- - (i) to direct that any of them shall be varied or shall cease to have effect; - (ii) to give further directions as to his residence and reporting. - 6 (1) In this Schedule "the appropriate court" means, except in a case to which subparagraph (2) below applies, the court which directed release. - (2) This sub-paragraph applies where the court which directed release was- - (a) the Crown Court; - (b) the Court of Appeal; - (c) the High Court of Justiciary; - (d) the Crown Court in Northern Ireland; or - (e) the Court of Appeal in Northern Ireland. - [F335(2A) Where the Crown Court directed release, the appropriate court is that court or a magistrates' court.]

-Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 17 February 2024.
+Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 26 January 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)

-- 6 (1) In this Schedule "the appropriate court" means, except in a case to which subparagraph (2) below applies, the court which directed release. - (2) This sub-paragraph applies where the court which directed release was- - (a) the Crown Court; - (b) the Court of Appeal; - (c) the High Court of Justiciary; - (d) the Crown Court in Northern Ireland; or - (e) the Court of Appeal in Northern Ireland. - [F317(2A) Where the Crown Court directed release, the appropriate court is that court or a magistrates' court.] - (3) Where F318. . . the Crown Court in Northern Ireland directed release, the appropriate court is- - (a) the court that directed release; or - (b) a magistrates' court acting for the ^{F318}... county court division where the person to whom the application relates resides. - (4) Where the Court of Appeal or the Court of Appeal in Northern Ireland gave the direction, the appropriate court is the Crown Court or the Crown Court in Northern Ireland, as the case may be. - (5) Where the High Court of Justiciary directed release, the appropriate court is- - (a) that court; or - (b) in a case where release was directed by that court on appeal, the court from which the appeal was made.
+- (3) Where F336... the Crown Court in Northern Ireland directed release, the appropriate court is- - (a) the court that directed release; or - (b) a magistrates' court acting for the F336... county court division where the person to whom the application relates resides. - (4) Where the Court of Appeal or the Court of Appeal in Northern Ireland gave the direction, the appropriate court is the Crown Court or the Crown Court in Northern Ireland, as the case may be. - (5) Where the High Court of Justiciary directed release, the appropriate court is- - (a) that court; or - (b) in a case where release was directed by that court on appeal, the court from which the appeal was made.